The Gambler chords by Kenny Rogers

 There’ll be time enough for countin’, when the dealing’s done.

-Using only I – IV – V chords, Kenny Rogers‘ The Gambler starts in the awkward key of Eb.
-You could fix this by placing a capo (fret 3) and playing in C.
+Using only I – IV – V chords, The Gambler starts in the awkward key of Eb.
+You could ease the pain by placing a capo on fret 1 and thinking in the key of D.

 The problem with this approach is that after the first chorus, we go up a semitone and now you’ll be in trouble!